dshah2008/dshah2008.github.io/FPL_prediction_main.md

 <br/>

-The LSTM model performs significantly better than the Random Forest model based on the Mean Squared Error and Mean Absolute Error for Test data.\
+While the Random Forest has a lower Training error, it does overfit.
+On the unseen Test data, the LSTM model performs significantly better based on both Mean Squared Error and Mean Absolute Error.\
 \
 \
 Following is a comparison of actual and predicted values for the LSTM (most recent gameweek for 50 players).\